General Contractor - Renovator

 What is your budget?

 Before anyone picks up a hammer, you must determine what your budget is for the home renovation.
-Hiring an experience general contracting company like Nicons Enterprises can help you create a budget by estimating key costs like design consulting, labour, materials and permit fees.
+Hiring an experienced general contracting company like Nicons Enterprises can help you create a budget by estimating key costs like design consulting, labour, materials, and permit fees.
 Having that budget will help you pick out materials and design what your must-haves are and what you can do without.

 Home remodels take time.